SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 To find where the shot hits a fruit or dynamite, go through a loop through all the cells of the playing field in the target column and from the first to the last attacked row.
 If a fruit is found, it disappears (replaced by **`empty`**) and points are given to the player.
 If **`dynamite`** is encountered, the game is marked as over.

-We leave it to more avid readers to implement more complex behaviors, for example, to give different points when hitting a different fruit, to realize an animation with an explosion (this is not too easy), to take points when shooting unnecessarily in an empty column, and similar.
+We leave it to more avid readers to implement more complex behaviors, for example, to give different points when hitting a different fruit, to realize an animation with an explosion (this is not too easy), to take away points when shooting unnecessarily in an empty column, and similar.

 **We test** what works so far by running the application with [**Ctrl + Shift + F10**]:
-*	**New game** &rarr; the new game button must generate a new playing field with randomly placed fruits and explosives and reset the player's points.
+*	**New game** ; the new game button must generate a new playing field with randomly placed fruits and explosives and reset the player's points.
-*	**Shooting from above** &rarr; shooting from above must remove the top fruit in the hit column or cause the end of the game in dynamite.
+*	**Shooting from above** ; shooting from above must remove the top fruit in the hit column or cause the end of the game in dynamite.
 In fact, at the end of the game, nothing will happen yet, because in the view this case is not yet considered.
-* **Shooting from below** &rarr; shooting from below must remove the bottom fruit in the hit column or stop the game when hitting dynamite.
+* **Shooting from below** ; shooting from below must remove the bottom fruit in the hit column or stop the game when hitting dynamite.

 ![](/assets/chapter-7-1-images/15.Fruits-01.png)